junkerm/specmate/documentation/specmate-quick-start.md

 By default the name of the node is *variable* and the condition is set to *is present*.
 You can change the attributes of the selected node on the right side in the *Properties* section.

 Following best practice you should always declare variables as postive statements (e.g. *doors locked: true* instead of *doors not locked: not true*)

-Choose the *Select* tool from the toolbox to move created nodes.
 For connecting two nodes, choose the *Connection* tool and select the node which should represent the cause and afterwards select the node which should represent the effect.
 When a connection is created and selected, you have the possibilty to negate the connection.